PatrionDigital/rafflecast-mark1/instructions/TechnStack.md

 ## Core Technologies

+### Dev Environment

+- I use MacOS
+- IDE is VS Code with the following plugins:
+  - Git Source Control
+  - Git Pull Requests (also used for Issues)
+  - ESLint, Prettier
+  - IntelliCode and TabOut
+- I use `zsh` for my shell environment

 ### Frontend Framework

 - **React**: The application is built using React 18.3.1 for creating a component-based user interface